Greater India: Island kingdoms

-Indianized kingdoms of South West Asia
+Indianized kingdoms of Southwest Asia

-The eastern regions of Afghanistan were considered politically as parts of India.
+The eastern regions of Afghanistan were considered regionally as parts of India and were also politically ruled by the Mauryan Empire.
 Buddhism and Hinduism held sway over the region until the Muslim conquest.
 Kabul and Zabulistan which housed Buddhism and other Indian religions, offered stiff resistance to the Muslim advance for two centuries, with the Kabul Shahi and Zunbils remaining unconquered until the Saffarid and Ghaznavid conquests.
 The significance of the realm of Zun and its rulers Zunbils had laid in them blocking the path of Arabs in invading the Indus Valley.

 According to historian André Wink, "In southern and eastern Afghanistan, the regions of Zamindawar (Zamin I Datbar or land of the justice giver, the classical Arachosia) and Zabulistan or Zabul (Jabala, Kapisha, Kia pi shi) and Kabul, the Arabs were effectively opposed for more than two centuries, from 643 to 870 AD, by the indigenous rulers the Zunbils and the related Kabul-Shahs of the dynasty which became known as the Buddhist-Shahi.
 With Makran and Baluchistan and much of Sindh this area can be reckoned to belong to the cultural and political frontier zone between India and Persia."
 He also wrote, "It is clear however that in the seventh to ninth centuries the Zunbils and their kinsmen the Kabulshahs ruled over a predominantly Indian rather than a Persianate realm.
 The Arab geographers, in effect, commonly speak of 'that king of al-Hind ... (who) bore the title of Zunbil."

 Archaeological sites such as the 8th-century Tapa Sardar and Gardez show a blend of Buddhism with strong Shaivst iconography.
 Around 644 CE, the Chinese travelling monk Xuanzang made an account of Zabul (which he called by its Sanskrit name Jaguda), which he describes as mainly pagan, though also respecting Mahayana Buddhism, which although in the minority had the support of its royals.
 In terms of other cults, the god Śuna, is described to be the prime deity of the country.

 The Caliph Al-Ma'mun (r.
 813–833 A.D.) led the last Arab expeditions on Kabul and Zabul, after which the long-drawn conflict ended with the dissolution of the empire.
 Rutbil were made to pay double the tribute to the Caliph.
 The king of Kabul was captured by him and converted to Islam.
 The last Zunbil was killed by Ya'qub bin al-Layth along with his former overlord Salih b. al-Nadr in 865.
 Meanwhile, the Hindu Shahi of Kabul were defeated under Mahmud of Ghazni.
 Indian soldiers were a part of the Ghaznavid army, Baihaki mentioned Hindu officers employed by Ma'sud.
 The 14th-century scholar Muslim scholar Ibn Battuta described the Hindu Kush as meaning "slayer of Indians", because large numbers of slaves brought from India died from its treacherous weather.